 After Paul finished the prototype, he came over to Josh Rivera’s studio for the initial demonstration of what it can do.
 Within the first hour of Paul’s demonstration, we heard things come from the handpan that we had never imagined including isolated harmonics that are never prominent enough to be heard beyond the underlying timbre of a note.
 What was even more surprising and exciting was being able to speak into a microphone and hear our voices come out of the handpan membrane.
 We quickly realized that we could drive the device with an enormous array of inputs including other musical instruments, Pro Tools plugins, Ableton Live or even a sound file such as an MP3.
 This is where Josh’s background in recording engineering become incredibly valuable once again.

 Josh has since clocked many hours exploring what is possible with Pro Tools and more recently with the seemingly limitless options of Ableton Live.
 However, he has barely begun to explore what is possible with this novel interaction of a programmable magnetic field driving vibration and therefore sound through a Handpan membrane.
 One thing that we find fascinating is how strongly the vibration is driven through the membrane.
 While we can somewhat muffle the sound, we have never succeeded in completely muffling particularly the higher frequencies even if we cover the entire handpan with a pillow or blanket.

 We have also barely begun exploring how to utilize this device on any Handpan much less design a Saraz that is specifically tailored to the device.
-It appears that brighter instruments are easier to drive for certain signals but can also have greater distortion while other signals sound better on more controlled instruments.
+It appears that brighter drums are easier to drive for certain signals but can also have greater distortion while other signals sound better on more controlled drums.